• Skip to primary navigation

 Storage

-It should be stored in the refrigerator in an airtight container.
+• Storing: The cake should be stored in the refrigerator in an airtight container.
 On average, this cherry cake will last around 2 days.
-Don't set it out longer than 2 hours, or it will go bad quicker.
+Don't set it out longer than 2 hours, or it will go bad more quickly.

-Either wrap the entire cake up with plastic wrap or tin foil or wrap individual slices.
-Then place it in a freezer bag or airtight storage container.
+• Freezing: Wrap the entire cake or individual slices up with plastic wrap or tin foil.
+Place the wrapped cake or slices in a freezer bag or airtight storage container.
 It will last 3 months in the freezer.
 To serve, place it in the fridge overnight and it will be ready the next day.

 Recipe